garywill/vimouse/README.md

 ## Usage

+cd into folder and run `python3 main.py` to start.

 1. Hit `ctrl + meta` to find clickable objects on screen and show keys

    > meta key = win key = super key